-Shortfills are a large bottle of underfilled e-liquid designed for nicotine shots to be added to, in order to create a large batch of nicotine-containing e-liquid.
+Shortfills are a large bottle of underfilled e-liquid designed for nicotine shots to be added to, in order to create a large batch of e-liquid.
 When the TPD (Tobacco Products Directive) came into effect in May 2017, among other things such as capping tank sizes, it prohibited the sale of e-liquids containing nicotine in bottles larger than 10ml in size.

 Mixing shortfill e-liquids is simply a case of adding your chosen nicotine shot into the shortfill bottle and shaking vigorously (remember to put the cap back on first).
 This will make sure that the nicotine has mixed and steeped properly with the e-liquid.
-Mixing is easy once you know how, however getting the correct measurements, figures and working out how much nicotine is right for you can be rather tricky.
+Mixing is easy when you know how, however getting the correct measurements, figures and working out how much nicotine is right for you can be rather tricky.

 This is where our trusted shortfill calculator comes in handy, simply type in your volume of e-liquid, nicotine shot strength and your desired result and we’ll do the number crunching for you.